 Disturbance 2.
 Hurricane Nigel is no threat to us and is located about 495 miles SE of Cape Race, Newfoundland moving NE at 30 MPH with 85 MPH maximum sustained winds.
 There are no coastal watches or warnings in effect.

-Disturbance 5.
-Eastern Tropical Atlantic (AL92): A tropical wave is over the Cabo Verde Islands and portions of the tropical eastern Atlantic.
-Environmental conditions appear generally conducive for gradual development of this system, and a tropical depression is likely to form later this week while it moves west-northwestward across the eastern tropical Atlantic.
-Formation chance through 48 hours...medium...40 percent and formation chance through 7 days...high...70 percent.
+Disturbance 3.
+Eastern Tropical Atlantic: A tropical wave is located just west of the Cabo Verde Islands.
+Environmental conditions are forecast to be conducive for gradual development of this system, and a tropical depression is likely to form this weekend or early next week while the system moves generally westward at 10 to 15 mph across the eastern and central tropical Atlantic.
+Formation chance through 48 hours...low...20 percent and formation chance through 7 days...high...70 percent.